top of page

 2. In a heavy pot, warm ghee over medium heat.

-Recipe Analysis from an Ayurvedic & Western perspective
+Ayurvedic & Western Perspective

 This Late Winter Sorghum Nourish Bowl bridges winter heaviness and early spring awakening.
 Sorghum offers a gently drying, Kapha-balancing grain that supports lighter digestion during seasonal transition.
 Chickpeas add plant-based protein and grounding stability while remaining relatively light and drying — ideal as we begin reducing winter heaviness.
 Carrots, fennel, cauliflower, and onions bring subtle sweetness and digestive warmth, while CCF, ginger, turmeric, and black pepper kindle agni and reduce stagnation.
 A splash of lemon at the end brightens the bowl and gently stimulates liver function.
+Cooked in mineral-rich chicken bone broth and finished with chard and ghee, this dish becomes deeply grounding and tissue-supportive.
+It provides fiber for elimination, protein for stability, antioxidant and anti-inflammatory spice support, and mineral nourishment — making it ideal for late winter when we want to move stagnation without depleting ojas.

 Explore the Ingredients